Sonusunda/rsschool-cv/cv.md

 ## About Me

 I am 32 years.
 For the last 4 years I have been working as a foreman in the field of gas pipeline construction.
-I decided to change my field of activity to IT, as I consider this direction to be the most avant-garde and key for the development of modern society.
-I started to learn programming from front-end development and I am sure that I will succeed in it thanks to the course of RSSchool!
+I decided to change my field of activity to IT, as I consider this direction to be the most avant-garde and key for the development of modern society.I started learning programming with front-end development and am confident that I will succeed thanks to my strong desire and RSSchool course!

 ----